Pmcslarrow/SportZen/README.md

 ## Key Features

 - **Daily Surveys**: Players can easily submit daily surveys to track their well-being and performance.
 This data forms the foundation for deeper insights and improvements.
+The survey has been set up in a way to limit users to one survey per day so that data isn't scewed incorrectly.

 - **Analytics Dashboard**: SportZen provides coaches and players with an intuitive analytics dashboard.
 Here, you can explore data-driven insights into team performance, identifying what's working well and areas that require attention.